n3bula-stars/New/README.md

-# Pete Zah Games
+# **PeteZahGames**
-A unblocked gaming site for you that self hosts over 200+ games from reliable sources.
+A unblocked gaming site for you that self hosts over 400+ games from reliable sources.

 ## Pete Zah Games Purpose?
 We are mainly a service that provides games completely self hosted but we also have a proxy!